Brachial plexus injuries – are they an arm, shoulder or spinal injury?August 13, 2019

 If your injury was from an accident that was not your fault, or if your child was injured whilst being born, you may wish to consider if you are able to bring a compensation claim for the extra expenses or loss of income you are now incurring as a result of the injury.

 As a brachial plexus injury stems from damage to the nerves that branch out of the spinal cord, this is a type of spinal injury.
 If you or your child have suffered a brachial plexus injury and wish to bring a claim, you should speak to a specialist solicitor who understands this type of injury.

 Alex Dabek is an associate solicitor in the Spinal Injury team at Bolt Burdon Kemp.
-If you or a loved one have suffered a spinal injury as a result of result of an accident, someone else’s negligence or you are concerned about the treatment you have received contact Jessica in confidence on 020 7288 4848 or at email@example.com.
-Alternatively, complete this form and one of the solicitors from the Spinal Injury team will contact you.
+If you or a loved one feel you may have suffered an injury as a result of an accident or someone else’s negligence or you are concerned about the treatment you have received, contact Alex free of charge and in confidence on 020 7288 4812 or at firstname.lastname@example.org.
+Alternatively, complete this form and one of the solicitors in the Spinal Injury team will contact you.
 Find out more about the Spinal Injury Team.Read more: Brachial plexus